aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/azure-blob-sink.md

 - `topics`: Apache Kafka topics to sink data from.
 - `azure.storage.connection.string`: Azure Storage connection string.
 - `azure.storage.container.name`: Azure Blob Storage container name.
-- `key.converter`: Class to convert the Kafka record key.
+- `key.converter`: Class used to convert the Apache Kafka record key.
-- `value.converter`: Class to convert the Kafka record value.
+- `value.converter`: Class used to convert the Apache Kafka record value.
-- `header.converter`: Class to convert message headers.
+- `header.converter`: Class used to convert message headers.
 - `file.name.prefix`: Prefix for the files created in Azure Blob Storage.
 - `file.compression.type`: Compression type for the files, such as `gzip`.
-- `reload.action`: Action to take when reloading the connector, set to restart.
+- `reload.action`: Action to take when reloading the connector, set to `restart`.

 You can view the full set of available parameters and advanced configuration options in the [Aiven Azure Blob Storage sink connector GitHub repository](https://github.com/Aiven-Open/cloud-storage-connectors-for-apache-kafka/blob/main/azure-sink-connector/README.md).